myhotelshop/interview-task/README.md

  - **revenue** revenue of the conversion in €, full numbers (no cent-values).
 If cent values arrive, ceil or floor as appropriate
  - **customerId**
  - **bookingNumber** Booking number as given by the advertiser.
-Within the data-model, this needs to be unique per customer-platform composite key
+Within the data-model, this needs to be unique per customer

 On request, you need to read a cookie that holds points of contact of the requester with the advertiser's placements.
 For convenience, this cookie shall hold the following hard-coded json:
 This endpoint must not have access restrictions.